Packing Your Car For Safe Travel | 7 Tips and Hacks

 Looking for that Weekend Warrior lifestyle?
 Learn how to pack your car so you can travel at a moment’s notice.

 The typical American spends over 70% of their time working for most of their years living on this planet.
-Even worse, many of you only take 2 weeks off each year.
-So, we spend most of our time working 2 days each week to prepare to return to work on Monday on the hamster wheel of life.
+Even worse, many of you only take two weeks off each year.
+So, we spend most of our time working two days each week to prepare to return to work on Monday on the hamster wheel of life.

 But there is so much more to do, see, and experience, and we hope to inspire you to get out there and follow your dreams, whatever they may be.
 We are here to tell you today that there are ways to maximize your weekends and begin experiencing the life you dream of now.

 For some, traveling each weekend or most weekends sounds like an enormous, expensive, or stressful undertaking.
-Below are some practical tips on how to set yourself up to have a spur-of-the-moment adventure, save time, money, and be prepared.
+Below are some practical tips on how to set yourself up to have a spur-of-the-moment adventure, save time and money, and be prepared.

-You may not be able to fit that fabulous Maui vacation into one weekend, but you can definitely fit an awesome road trip into one.
+You may not be able to fit that fabulous Maui vacation into one weekend, but you can fit a fantastic road trip into one.

 Keep your vehicle prepped